mytest12345678/ML-Project-Tutorial/README.md

 # ML-Project-Tutorial
-Example of how to manage an ML Project.
+Example of how to develop and manage an ML Project.